 The original comic book pages and covers made by the legendary Carl Barks - also known as "The Good Artist" - has my highest attention.

-To this day I still try to find new "lost" artwork to be presented on this website.
+To this day, I still try to find new "lost" artwork to be presented on this website.

-If you know anything about survived artwork By Carl Barks please let me know.
+If you know anything about surviving artwork By Carl Barks please let me know.
 If you own original pages, please send me an email.
 I would be honored to show a picture of them on this website.